ParagEkbote/quantized-containerized-models/README.md

 ![alt text](assets/project_hero_img.png)

-**quantized-containerized-models** is a curated set of deployments demonstrating best practices for running optimized AI models in containerized environments.
-The project aims to show how modern techniques such as quantization, containerization and continuous integration/deployment work together to produce fast, lightweight and production-ready model deployments.
+**quantized-containerized-models** is a project which aims to show how modern techniques such as quantization, containerization and continuous integration/deployment work together to produce fast, lightweight and production-ready model deployments.

 Its core objective is to show that cutting edge, research AI systems can be built without sacrificing reproducibility, scalability or hardware efficiency.